Bouchedakh-Firas/Kira/README.md

 # Kira

 Kira represents our state-of-the-art robotics solution that competed in the 2023 France Robotic Cup, helping us achieve a commendable 5th place finish.
 Developed in C++, it is implemented on a Raspberry Pi 4 and communicates with an Arduino Nano through the I2C interface.
 Kira is designed to efficiently manage all of the robot's movements and actions.
+This code was made by Firas Bouchedakh & Illiase MOUFLIH.
+All rights are reserved please do not use this for commercial purposes.

 ## Remote Connection to Raspberry Pi Using Visual Studio Code